-Pelvic floor exercises strengthen the muscles around your bladder, vagina or penis, and back passage.
+Pelvic floor exercises strengthen the muscles around your bladder, bottom, and vagina or penis.

 Find your pelvic floor muscles

 You can feel your pelvic floor muscles if you try to stop the flow of urine when you go to the toilet.